6 Reasons Why an ERP is Not the Solution to all Your Procurement Problems

 - Narrowly Focused on Finance Functions: Many times procurement capabilities are dragged along with ERPs when procurement and financial functionality are assumed to be sourced from the same vendor.

 There is a better way to address these headaches by looking beyond your ERP and considering an eProcurement solution instead.
 By integrating a cloud-based procurement solution you can drive more value, be more strategic and increase savings.
 Start by implementing a procure-to-pay solution.
-Or be even more strategic by leveraging a source-to-pay platform, which provides a single source of truth and visibility into a solution suite including spend analytics, sourcing, contract lifecycle management, supplier management, eProcurement and accounts payable.
+Or be even more strategic by leveraging a source-to-pay platform, which provides a single source of truth and visibility into a solution suite including spend analytics, sourcing, contract lifecycle management, supplier management, eProcurement and invoicing.

 These cloud-based solutions are easy to implement and provide a quick return on investment.
 As opposed to ERPs, eProcurement systems are implemented within months instead of years.
 The return on investment is almost immediate